Pitlochry: Economy

-The town has two whisky distilleries, whose visitor centres are popular attractions: Edradour, which is the smallest legal distillery in Scotland, and Blair Athol Distillery, which dates back to 1798.
+The town has two whisky distilleries.
+Edradour is the smallest legal distillery in Scotland, and Blair Athol Distillery, which has a popular visitor centre, dates back to 1798.
 Edradour sits to the east of town at the foot of the Moulin Moor.
 It is privately owned and produces only 12 casks per week with a production workforce of three men.
-Unchanged since it started making whisky, it is the last example of a traditional distillery and hugely popular with visitors.
+Relatively unchanged since it started making whisky, it is the last example of a traditional distillery and not currently open to visitors.
 Blair Athol sits on the main road at the southeast of town and since 1933 has been owned by Bell's, now part of the Diageo group.

 Pitlochry station is home to Pitlochry Station Bookshop.
 The bookshop was set up in 2005 and is situated on Platform 1.

 The power station's dam is known for its 310-metre salmon ladder; fish can be viewed swimming from weir to weir within the ladder, via an underwater viewing station or a video from inside the visitor centre.
 Over 5,000 salmon pass through annually.
 The dam and power station were completed in 1951 as the last link in the Tummel hydro-electric power scheme which comprises nine power stations and reservoirs.
 The new reservoir, which was named Loch Faskally, was built across the River Tummel, flooding a large area upstream.